ship.energy

 4:30 pm

-This last session on Day 1 will look at what makes a fit-for-purpose and future-proof maritime ecosystem.
-Speakers will look at terminal operations and ‘smart ports’, which increasingly rely on advances in digitalization and AI.
-Options for vessel efficiency and optimization will also be considered, alongside the need for improved transparency, efficiency and accountability in the fuel and wider global supply chains.
+This session will look at what makes a fit-for-purpose and future-proof maritime ecosystem.
+Speakers will look at terminal operations and ‘smart ports’, which increasingly rely on advances in digitalisation and AI.
+Options for vessel efficiency and optimisation will also be considered, alongside the need for improved transparency, efficiency and accountability in the fuel and wider global supply chains.

 Gala Cocktail Reception